Sevi (band): 2010–2012: Formation, Sevi band and What Lies Beyond

-In January 2012, the band decides to organize a festival, dedicated to the emerging Bulgarian rock scene, and original rock music.
-This becomes the "23 & 1/2h Rock IT Marathon," with the event taking place at the Sofia club and bar Rock IT on March 17 and 18 of 2012.[18]
-The event features 30 bands that take the stage over the course of two days.
-In the middle of 2012, guitarist Ivan Angelov leaves the band and is soon after replaced by Bobby Zasheff.
+In January 2012, the band decided to organize a festival, dedicated to the emerging Bulgarian rock scene, and original rock music.
+This became the "23 & 1/2h Rock IT Marathon," with the event taking place at the Sofia club and bar Rock IT on March 17 and 18 of 2012.
+The event featured 30 bands over the course of two days.
+In the middle of 2012, guitarist Ivan Angelov left the band and was soon after replaced by Bobby Zasheff.

-Two weeks later, on June 14, 2012, Sevi release their first official album, "What Lies Beyond".[19]
-Later that June, the band embarks a national summer tour in support of their debut release.[20]
-November 30 of 2012, SEVI releases their third music video "Victim" as a prelude to their first all-acoustic live set.[21]
-Nine days later, on December 9, Svetlana debuts her collaboration with Sugar Djs.
-The track is billed as "Sevi feat.
-Sugar Dj's" presented their new track "Shocked".
+Two weeks later, on June 14, 2012, Sevi released their first official album, "What Lies Beyond".
+Later that June, the band embarks a national summer tour in support of their debut release.
+On November 30, 2012, Sevi released their third music video, "Victim", as a prelude to their first all-acoustic live set.
+Nine days later, on December 9, Bliznakova debuted her collaboration with Sugar DJs, "shocked; the track is billed as "Sevi feat.
+Sugar DJ's".

 2012–present: The Other Side Of Sevi and The New Albums

-The promo of the single "Victim" gives SEVI yet another opportunity to present themselves in a more imaginative light.
+The promo of the single "Victim" gives Sevi yet another opportunity to present themselves in a more imaginative light.
 After a performance at “Hijack Acoustic” for Z-Rock Radio, Sevi decides to create a full repertoire of acoustic arrangements from the songs that featured on their debut album What Lies Beyond.

-The acoustic live show becomes the third original concept of SEVI's themed shows.
+The acoustic live show becomes the third original concept of Sevi's themed shows.
 The first one is created for the "What Lies Beyond Tour 2012" and it presents the band as pirates (in full regalia, replete with functioning cannon), scouring the world's stages gathering new fans by the thousands.
-After the "Pirate Show," and later the same year, SEVI present their second themed show – the "Route 66 Show".
+After the "Pirate Show," and later the same year, Sevi present their second themed show – the "Route 66 Show".
 The stage is set with an old-style gas pumping station, like one would see while crossing the border between New Mexico and Nevada; the guitarist lighting a cigarette dangerously close to the pump; the keyboard player in dirty overalls as a mechanic who's ready to take a quick peek under the hood; and the rest – a small team of desperados, ready to set up camp anywhere and entertain the locals.
-Along they way, while developing these shows and promotions, SEVI start to compile ideas for their second studio album, teasing audiences with the occasional live preview of a new track.
+Along the way, while developing these shows and promotions, Sevi start to compile ideas for their second studio album, teasing audiences with the occasional live preview of a new track.